Mareca strepera x Anas platyrhynchos

 7 Jun 2019 Branched Oak Lake SRA, Lancaster Co (Einemann, eBird.org)

-Comments: This is a common hybrid in North America, often referred to as “Brewer’s Duck”; eBird has numerous records in North America, but only four for Nebraska.
+Comments: This is a common hybrid in North America, often referred to as “Brewer’s Duck”; eBird has numerous records in North America, but only five for Nebraska.
 The range of variation in this hybrid is shown by Lehmhus in Bird Hybrids: Gadwall x Mallard).
 Leschack et al (2020) note that Gadwall hybridizes in the wild with Mallard, Northern Pintail, Northern Shoveler, and American Wigeon.

 SRA: State Recreation Area